Paddock Rules – Formula SAE Electric

 • Someone pushing the car with a push bar

-• The detachable handle or key of the tractive system master switch must be taken-off completely and kept by an Electrical Safety Officer (ESO).
+• The detachable handle or key of the tractive system master switch must be taken off completely and kept by an Electrical Safety Officer (ESO).

 WORKING ON THE VEHICLE: Activities on the energized tractive system or Tractive Battery Pack must take place in the Hot Work area located in G2.
 An Electrical Safety Officer (ESO) and at least one more team member, who can intervene in case of emergency, must attend every activity where the tractive system is on.
 Only members of your team and Scrutineers are allowed to stay behind the barrier tape/markings.
 After any activity on the tractive system during which seals were broken an E-Scrutineering Inspection is mandatory!